 Medium potatoes can weigh between 5 and 10 ounces or 140 to 280 grams.
 This includes the skin, not after it has been peeled.

-It is these differences that make it difficult to accurately weigh potatoes without a scale.
+These differences make it difficult to weigh potatoes accurately without a scale.

 What Is Classified As A Medium Potato?

-The quickest and easiest way to find out if the potato in your kitchen or in the grocery store is truly a medium potato is to do the hand test.
+The quickest and easiest way to find out if the potato in your kitchen or the grocery store is truly a medium potato is to do the hand test.

 If a potato meets the size requirements to be generally classified as a medium potato, it should fit comfortably in the palm of your hand.

-The way that a medium potato sits in your hand will change slightly depending on whether you have larger or smaller hands than average.
+How a medium potato sits in your hand will change slightly depending on whether you have larger or smaller hands than average.
 However, you can make reasonable adjustments in your assessment based on the size of your hand.

 If you have to stretch or tense your fingers in order to grip the potato and keep it in your hand, it is more likely to be classified as a large potato.